noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - an object on the ethereum blockchain that contains code to be executed by the EVM
   - can store data, execute logic, interact with other smart contracts, and send ether
 - high level
-  - compiled into two views
+  - compiled into two views then deployed to the ethereum blockchain
     - assembly view: human readable
     - bytecode view: machine readable
   - executed on the EVM
 - test network: for testing smart contracts via the EVM
+- gotchas: once your smart contracts are deployed to the blockchain it cannot be changed!

 ## blockchain framework